vachan-maker/vachan-maker.github.io/content/posts/run-an-LLM-with-single-file/index.md

     `./TinyLlama-1.1B-Chat-v1.0.F16.llamafile`

 4. Your browser should open automatically and that is all.
-If it doesn't go to http://localhost:8080/ .
+If it doesn't, go to http://localhost:8080/ .
 That is all.
 See how easy that was!

 *Instructions are from the llamafile [quick start guide](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#quickstart)*